 My main love is writing music and words for the theatre.
-My new two-person musical, Melody, traces the story of a quiet hotel receptionist with a secret past, and follows its sell-out shows at the Old Fire Station’s Crisis Café and the Jam Factory with a final Oxford performance at the Jericho Tavern on 23 June (www.ticketsoxford.com), before transferring to Ross-on-Wye’s Phoenix Theatre on 21 September (www.ticketsource.co.uk).
+My new two-person musical, Melody, traces the story of a quiet hotel receptionist with a secret past, and played to full houses at Oxford’s Old Fire Station, Jam Factory and Jericho Tavern.
+Melody transfers to Ross-on-Wye’s Phoenix Theatre on 21 September (www.ticketsource.co.uk) before moving on to other venues—watch this space!

 Verity is a 90-minute musical giving a glimpse into the chaotic life of an ordinary woman – jilted at the altar, facing the sack and hassled by her family.
 After its debut to full houses at Oxford’s Old Fire Station in 2014, the show returned in 2018 to the OHS Drama Studio, before earning a four-star review at the Edinburgh Fringe: read all about it here!
 Cast recordings are available here, and video extracts of the stage production can be found on my Youtube channel.